NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 for storage of lightweight hierachical data.
 However, when accessing large data records inside a JSON/binary-JSON file, file reading/writing can be slow.
 This specification aims to define a lightweight memory-mapping (mmap) table to enable fast disk-mapped file IO for JSON and binary JSON formats.
-This JSON-MMap table can be embedded in the same data file or in a separate file.
+This JSON-Mmap table can be embedded in the same data file or in a separate file.
 Using the byte-offset/length information stored in the JSON-Mmap allows to read or update particular data record without needing to parse or overwrite the entire data file, leading to dramatic performance improvement.